SkyCiv Documentation

 Analysis

 SkyCivSettingsThough this is not directly related to Analysis, the values related to the user name and API key will be essential for Analysis.
 Please right-click on the component and click on “Apply Settings”.
-You will get below screen to enter the User Name and API Key.
+You will get the screen below to enter the User Name and API Key.

 SkyCivAnalysisPerforms the analysis on the prepared model.